telerik/teststudio-docs/docs/features/custom-steps/overview.md

 - The __Dialogs__ section allows you to manually add steps for <a href="/features/dialogs-and-popups/dialogs" target="_blank">handling different dialogs</a>.

-- The __Common__ section consists of different steps suggestions based on the type of test - web or WPF.
+- The __Common__ section consists of different steps suggestions based on the type of test - web, desktop or WPF.

 <table id="no-table">
 	<tr>